 Easter Monday is marked with a public holiday across the country, but Good Friday is generally NOT a public holiday anywhere other than in Alsace, which remains aligned to the German system following World War 2.
 Easter Sunday is much like a regular Sunday in France.

 May 1, Fête du Travail (Labour Day)

-You’ll see Lily of the valley flowers been sold all over France, and these are given to friends and family as tokens of appreciation and kindness.
+You’ll see Lily of the valley flowers being sold all over France, and these are given to friends and family as tokens of appreciation and kindness.
 Always a public holiday (no school and shops are generally shut).